plodah/ploopy_viamenus/README.md

    The value (0-255) is multiplied by 10 when applying the DPI, meaning the limit is 2550.
    Should make this a 2 byte value, and directly apply without this calculation.
 6. Mouse jiggler- could expose different jiggle patterns, multipliers & speeds as via menu.
-7. maybe allow equivalent of ROTATIONAL_TRANSFORM_ANGLE to use trackball sideways
+7. Maybe allow equivalent of ROTATIONAL_TRANSFORM_ANGLE to use trackball sideways
-8. check the dragscroll inversion on adept/madromys.
+8. Check the dragscroll inversion on adept/madromys.
 Inversion state seems er.. inverted
 9. Dragscroll straightening

 ### Stuff I would like to do, but have no earthly idea how to achieve
-1. Scroll by moving the pointer in a circle.
+1. Additional gesture to scroll by moving the pointer in a circle.
 2. Use a text input box for DPI presets rather than a dropdown list.
-3. Provide a better interface for tapdances and community module keycodes.
+3. Provide a better interface for tapdances ~~and community module keycodes~~ **fixed the community module kc's**
 99. world peace

 ## I regret everything, take me back